When life gives you lemons make this easy lemon curd. Delicious lemon curd is so easy to make and is a great way to use up extra egg yolks.

 Unsalted Butter: Softened room temperature butter will melt into the curd more quickly.
 Butter gives the curd a silky texture.

-(Optional) For a smoother texture press the lemon curd through a fine-mesh strainer to remove the lemon zest and any curdled egg.
+Tip: For an even smoother lemon curd, press the lemon curd through a fine-mesh strainer to remove the lemon zest and any curdled egg.

 Pour the finished lemon curd into a bowl or jar.
 Place a piece of plastic wrap directly on the surface of the curd to prevent a skin from forming.